anton-nc05/mlb_sim/README.md

 A Python-based MLB betting analysis and prediction system using Elo ratings and statistical modeling.

 Overview
-This project is a comprehensive baseball analytics tool using 2 different apis and over 40 different metrics that combines Elo rating systems with sportsboook odds analysis to generate MLB game predictions and betting insights.
-The system processes historical data, calculates team ratings, and provides daily picks based on statistical modeling.
+This project is a comprehensive baseball analytics tool using 2 different apis and over 30 different team metrics that combines Elo rating systems with sportsboook odds analysis to generate MLB game predictions and betting reccomendations.
+The system processes historical data, live odds, calculates team ratings, and provides daily picks based on statistical modeling.

 Features
  - Elo Rating System: Dynamic team strength calculations based on historical performance